ADS4GPTs/ads4gpts/libs/js-sdk/ads4gpts-openai/README.md

 ## Introduction

-**Ads4GPTs OpenAI Integration** is a Typescript package designed to seamlessly incorporate Ads4GPTs functionalities into your OpenAI applications.
+**Ads4GPTs OpenAI Integration** is a Typescript package designed to seamlessly incorporate Ads4GPTs functionalities into your [OpenAI node](https://github.com/openai/openai-node) applications.
 It provides tools and utilities to retrieve contextually relevant advertisements, leveraging the power of OpenAI.

 Whether you're building a chatbot, a recommendation system, or any application that can benefit from targeted ads, this package offers a robust and production-ready solution.